intermountainneuroimaging/bids-mriqc/README.md

 # bids-mriqc
-Gear that runs the MRIQc pipeline on BIDS-curated data
+Gear that runs the MRIQc pipeline on BIDS-curated data.

+This runs at the session (participant) level